ryuuni/KERMit/README.md

 ```
 {
-    'message': "Successfully added Megan Frenkel (id = 1) to puzzle with id 2."
+    'message': "Successfully added Sally Sue (id = 1) to puzzle with id 2."
 }
 ````